Their detached house, in the rural area of Diggle, near Saddleworth, was in desperate need of kitchen renovation work.

 "We wanted a more contemporary, spacious feel in the room and to ‘display’ the natural views better"

 "I instantly knew how to improve the room.
-The old wooden oak kitchen felt cramped and dark"Suzanne Carter
+The old wooden oak kitchen felt cramped and dark"Suzanne Ryan

 "I suggested knocking the wall through that led to a separate dining room and adding two large windows.
 It really gave the room more life and made it incredibly spacious."